 A: The age of the puppy determines how much training they have before they leave.
 All of the puppies get a good start on potty training by watching their mom go outside to go potty.
 At 8 weeks old, it is still very difficult for the puppies to be able to “hold it” for a long period of time.
 As the puppies get older, we will start them on crate training, which helps with potty training.
 We try to make the transition from our home to yours as easy as possible, but the training time varies with age and breed.
 Some breeds catch on a lot faster than others.

 A: Yes, we accept non-refundable deposits of $300 to hold the puppy of your choice.
-Most deposits are made at or before 6 weeks of age.
+Most deposits and picks are made at or before 6 weeks of age.
 Should an accident or incident occur and your puppy is no longer available, you can choose to get your deposit back or you may choose another puppy.

 A: We ONLY take CASH or PayPal payments.
 Deposits can be made by a personal check as long as there is time for it to clear before pick up.
 Payments that are made with Pay Pal will have an extra 3 percent charge added due to the charge they charge us.
 Puppies will not be released until the puppy is paid for in full.